At which campus can I study this program?

 General Education | 45 |

 18-24 of the 45 credits for General Education are included in the Requirements for the Major.
-For the General Chemistry Option and Biochemistry Option, this includes: 9 credits of GN courses; 6 credits of GQ courses; 3 credits of GWS courses.
-For the Business Option, this includes: 9 credits of GN courses; 6 credits of GQ courses; 3 credits of GS courses; 3 credits of GWS courses.
-For the Chemistry Education Pre-Certification Option, this includes 9 credits of GN courses; 6 credits of GQ courses; 6 credits of GS courses; 3 credits of GWS courses.
+This includes: 9 credits of GN courses; 6 credits of GQ courses; 3 credits of GWS courses.

 Per Senate Policy 83.80.5, the college dean or campus chancellor and program faculty may require up to 24 credits of coursework in the major to be taken at the location or in the college or program where the degree is earned.